linobollansee/property-value-maximizer/README.md

   - A Total Predicted Sale Price for All Inherited Houses is displayed: 💲632,680.27 and it has commas as thousands separators, and rounding to 2 decimal places to represent cents.
   - Predict Sales Price for Your Own House can be set with 5 number input widgets and calculated with a Calculate House price widget button.
   - A "SUCCESSFULLY CALCULATED" message appears along with the Price for Your Own House, which depends on input values.

+Business requirements covered:

+- BR2 - The client is looking to predict the sale price for her four inherited houses, as well as for any other property in Ames, Iowa.

 ![sale-price-prediction-readme](docs/readme-images/sale-price-prediction-readme.png)